-In the Navier Stokes equations, the quantity $\mu$ is the value of a physical property known as the dynamic viscosity.
-In most cases of interest, the dynamic viscosity is a constant.
-The value of $\mu$ greatly affects the properties of the flow, and the difficulty of obtaining approximate solutions to the flow.
+In the Navier Stokes equations, the quantity μ is the value of a physical property known as the dynamic viscosity.
+In the cases we will examine, the dynamic viscosity is treated as a constant.
+However, it is not unusual to consider situations in which the viscosity may depend on some other parameter, such as tempearture.
+The value of μ greatly affects the properties of the flow, and the difficulty of obtaining approximate solutions to the flow.

-Roughly speaking, high values of $\mu$ mean the fluid is "sticky" or viscous, like honey.
+Roughly speaking, high values of μ mean the fluid is "sticky" or viscous, like honey.
 Flows of such fluids tend to be orderly and simple.
 Low viscosity fluids, on the other hand, are much more susceptible to disorderly, turbulent flows.
-One reason for this is that $\mu$ measures the tendency of differences in the flow to be smeared out.
+One reason for this is that μ measures the tendency of differences in the flow to be smeared out.
 In honey, if one particle tries to move very quickly, this motion is quickly replaced by a smoothed out, slower motion of all the particles in a neighborhood.